myramade/hbcu_alexa/README.md

 Natural Language Understanding (NLU) | a technology used by computers to understand what a user’s words mean Slot | an option argument in an intent
-Speech Synthesis Markup Language (SSML)	| a markup language to generate synthetic speech Utterance	| the words a user says to Alexa to tell it how they want to respond to a question Voice User Interface (VUI)	| a method for users to use voice to interact with and control an Alexa device
+Speech Synthesis Markup Language (SSML)	| a markup language to generate synthetic speech Utterance	| the words a user says to Alexa to tell it what they want to respond to a question Voice User Interface (VUI)	| a method for users to use voice to interact with and control an Alexa device